petebankhead/qupath-dev/Classes and interfaces.md

 ### [Workflow](https://qupath.github.io/javadoc/docs/qupath/lib/plugins/workflow/Workflow.html)

+Used to log specific processing steps, which can then be converted into scripts.

+It doesn't log *everything*, primarily because some things are very image-specific (e.g. drawing an annotation)... although perhaps also because some commands might simply not have registered a `WorkflowStep` even with they potentially should.

 #### The good
 * Stores *most* key steps for *most* common analysis (important for traceability)
 * Can be used to generate batch scripts

 #### The bad
 * Doesn't store everything: key steps can be missing (e.g. if the user ran a script)